 Figure 2 shows the accessible regions of the Q-t phase space to the three high resolution spectrometer at the NCNR: DCS, HFBS, and NSE.
 It can be seen that NSE is the instrument able to probe the largest length scale and the longest time scale.
 As a matter of fact, the NSE technique is substantially different from the conventional inelastic neutron scattering techniques.
 In fact, it allows for the detection of small velocity changes of the neutrons during the scattering process, in spite of the fact that an incoming polarized beam of 10-20% velocity spread (and therefore reasonably intense) is used.
 The trick consists making use of the Larmor precession of the neutron's spin as an 'internal' clock [4].
 Since the Larmor precession information on the incoming velocity of each neutron is stored on the neutron itself, it can be compared with the outgoing velocity of one and the same neutron.
 The basic idea is the following: the precession frequency is controlled by a magnetic field along the flight path from a so called $\pi/2$ -flipper to the sample.
 A symmetric setup is placed in the flight path from the sample to a second $\pi/2$ -flipper.
-Close to the sample a π -flipper reverse the precession angle such that for an elastically scattered neutron there is no net spin turn at the second $\pi/2$ -flipper, irrespective of the sample the precession angles in the primary and secondary paths of the spectrometer differ, and a polarization change after the second $\pi/2$ -flipper is observed.
+Close to the sample a $\pi$ -flipper reverse the precession angle such that for an elastically scattered neutron there is no net spin turn at the second $\pi/2$ -flipper, irrespective of the starting velocity of the neutron.
+Only if the symmetry is distorted due to a velocity change at the sample the precession angles in the primary and secondary paths of the spectrometer differ, and a polarization change after the second $\pi/2$ -flipper is observed.
 Using this set-up is possible to make extremely accurate measurements of the energy change during the scattering process, and therefore design spectrometer with high resolution.